 Let’s think about marketing.
 A customer success mindset in marketing shows your customers that you understand their problems and how to solve them.
 If you’re posting blogs and articles about issues that they deal with every day, you’ll establish a relationship and loyalty before they even become customers.

 Customer support can also benefit from publishing content with a customer success mindset.
 Making support materials easily available and immediately useful helps your customers find what they’re looking for quickly (although you should also make it easy to get in touch with your customer success team as well).

 Sales should have great content, too; making a first sale or upselling later can be boosted by having the right materials available at the right time.

 All of this content works together to show people that your product or service will help solve the problems they face every day.
 And that’s what’s going to create long-term customer relationships.

 7. Get Feedback (And Implement Changes)

 Your customers are your most valuable source of information.
 It’s easy to get caught up in high-tech tools that monitor keyword searches and web metrics, but in the end, your customers will tell you what they need.

 Of course, just collecting feedback isn’t a viable customer success tactic.
-You’ll need to actually implement changes.
+You’ll need to actually implement changes before customer churn becomes a problem.
 This will be easier for small companies than it will be for large ones, but even big corporations can keep an agile mindset when it comes to customer success.